kubernetes/website/content/en/blog/_posts/2023-04-11-kubernetes-1.27-blog.md

 * This Kubernetes release will not be published to the old registry.

-* Patch releases for v1.24, v1.25, and v1.26 will no longer be published to the old registry from April.
+* Patch releases for v1.24, v1.25, and v1.26 will no longer be published to the old registry after April.

 * Starting in v1.25, the default image registry has been set to `registry.k8s.io`.
 This value is overridable in kubeadm and kubelet but setting it to `k8s.gcr.io` will fail for new releases after April as they won’t be present in the old registry.